d-rez/gbz_overlay/README.md

 If you fail to calibrate you will have issues, such as the device not knowing its charged, thinking its empty when not, or full when not.

 ## VMax, VMin, Charging and Discharging
 These lines in config.ini dictate what is considered the Max and Min Thresholds and what there charging and discharging voltages are.
 This will really help narrow down when overlay considers the system charging or discharging.
+If these are not correct, symptoms include

+- Shutting down before the battery has run low enough
+- Showing charging when the battery is full but not charging
+- Not showing charging when charger is plugged in

 These can be calculated by again using a multimeter.